 (a) One thousand dollars per audit; or

-(3) Refusing access to financial, statistical, or medical records shall result in a penalty as specified in paragraph (L)(1) of this rule for outstanding medical services until such time as the requested information is made available to the department or the Ohio office of medical assistance.
+(4) Refusing access to financial, statistical, or medical records shall result in a penalty as specified in paragraph (H)(2) of this rule for outstanding medical services until such time as the requested information is made available to the department or the Ohio department of medicaid.

-(4) All requested financial, statistical, and medical records supporting the medicaid cost reports or claims for services rendered to residents shall be available at a location in the state of Ohio for intermediate care facilities certified for participation in the medicaid program by this state within at least sixty days after request by the state or its subcontractors.
-The preferred Ohio location is the intermediate care facility itself, but may be a corporate office, an accountant's office, or an attorney's office elsewhere in Ohio.
+(5) All requested financial, statistical, and medical records supporting the cost reports or claims for services rendered to residents shall be available at a location in the state of Ohio for an ICFIID certified for participation in the medicaid program by this state within at least sixty calendar days after request by the state or its subcontractors.
+The preferred Ohio location is the ICFIID itself, but may be a corporate office, an accountant's office, or an attorney's office elsewhere in Ohio.
 This requirement, however, does not preclude the state or its subcontractors from the option of conducting the audit and/or a review at the site of such records if outside of Ohio.

 Replaces: 5123:2-7-12, 5123:2-7-19

 Statutory Authority: 5123.04, 5124.02, 5124.03, 5164.02